×

 We asked foreigners in Sweden what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included...

 "Expats can search for homes in Sweden by looking at online listings, such as those on real estate websites, or by contacting a local real estate agent.
 They can also search for rental properties on websites such as Airbnb or Craigslist.
-Additionally, expats can look for housing through social media networks, such as Facebook groups or expat forums," said one in Sweden.
+Additionally, expats can look for housing through social media networks, such as Facebook groups or expat forums," wrote one expat who made the move to Sweden.

 About the Author